 Yurts: The yurts are also run by Don’s Cab-Inns and feature full bathrooms that are perfect for families.
 There are a few different sleeping configurations, and the yurts include a microwave, coffee maker, refrigerator, and air conditioning.

-- RV sites – If your road tripping on the Blue Ridge Parkway and looking for a sweet RV spot for the night, Don has you covered.
+- RV sites – If you’re road tripping on the Blue Ridge Parkway and looking for a sweet RV spot for the night, Don has you covered.
 Sites are small (12’x35’) and include an electric hook-up but no water.
 RV campers have access to the bathhouse and municipal water spigots.
 RV sites are $25 per night.

 You can reserve any of these awesome campsites through the Roanoke County Parks, Recreation, and Tourism website.

 So, friends, these awesome parks are just one reason why you need to plan a visit to Roanoke and Virginia’s Blue Ridge.
 It doesn’t matter if you want to picnic beside a lake or tackle a trail that will make your heart pound — Roanoke is the place to do it.